 The rise of B2B ecommerce may seem unexpected, since bulk buying has been associated with traditional sales channels for a long time.
-But a 2015 Forrester industry report predicted that the B2B ecommerce market would top $1 trillion in the next five years, and it’s on track to do so.
+But a report by Statista calculated that the global B2B ecommerce market value was worth around USD $14.9 trillion in 2020.
+This was over 5 times the value of the B2C ecommerce market.
 So it’s clear that this evolution is making sense to B2B sellers and buyers.
 Let’s take a look at why.

 In a way, the transition from traditional B2B to ecommerce is similar to the transition in the B2C market.
-Both sectors were overtaken by ecommerce very quickly, and the reason is pretty apparent.
-The B2C market, besides serving a different type of customers, has always offered buyers the flexibility and independence that B2B buyers lacked.
-This became especially noticeable after the B2C market shifted to ecommerce and self-service.
+Both sectors were overtaken by ecommerce very quickly, and for similar reasons.
+The B2C market has always offered buyers the flexibility and independence that B2B buyers lacked, and this became especially apparent after the B2C market shifted to ecommerce and self-service.
 Noticing this, B2B buyers also started to demand the flexibility of ecommerce, and their wholesalers had no choice but to change as well.

 This article explains traditional B2B selling, its shortcomings, and the basics of the B2B ecommerce model that businesses use today.

-Let’s first take a look at what B2B is and how it works traditionally, using an example.
+Let’s first take a look at what B2B is and how it has traditionally worked, using an example.
 B2B, or business-to-business sales, is when one business sells products wholesale or in bulk to other businesses.
-The transactions are strictly between two businesses, whereas in B2C or business-to-consumer transactions, a business sells directly to a consumer.
+The transactions are strictly between two businesses, unlike B2C or business-to-consumer transactions which involve a consumer.
 We’ll talk more about the differences between B2B and B2C later in this article.

 If you look at manufacturing businesses, they don’t usually manufacture every part that goes into the final product.
 So to assemble the finished product, they’ll have to purchase some parts from other vendors.
-This would make the first business a B2B buyer, and the second one a B2B supplier.
-For instance, an automobile business assembles parts to form the final product, an automobile.
-Most of the parts, like the tires, electronic systems, and battery, are purchased from other businesses.
-The manufacturers of those components are classic examples of B2B business.
+This would make the manufacturing business a B2B buyer, and their vendor a B2B supplier.
+For instance, an automobile maker assembles parts to form the final product, an automobile.
+Most of the parts, like the tires, electronic systems, and batteries, are purchased from other businesses.
+The manufacturers of those components are classic examples of B2B suppliers.

 Shortcomings of traditional B2B